Railway Level Crossings

-> 9. Footpath crossings shall be protected by either gates or stiles on each side of railway.
+9. Footpath crossings shall be protected by either gates or stiles on each side of the railway.

-10. Gates on both side of railway shall have same type of access i.e. either gates or stiles on both ends.
+10. Gates on both sides of the railway shall have the same type of access i.e. either gates or stiles on both ends.

-11. The gates shall be arrange to open away from the railway.
+11. The gates shall be arranged to open away from the railway.

 13. Gates at footpath crossing shall not be less than 1.0 m wide.